 Students when signing the enrolment form agree to abide by the rules and regulations of the University.
 Students submitting a piece of coursework or undertaking an examination or other form of assessment, confirm that the work submitted is their own or a legitimate piece of group work and that they have not copied the work or cheated or made any attempt to pass off the work of others as their own.

-Allegations of academic misconduct will be referred to the Faculty Registrar for consideration as to whether there is sufficient evidence to justify convening an academic misconduct panel (AMP).
-If the AMP finds the case is proven a tariff-based penalty depending on the nature of the offence will be applied (see section 2 below).
+Allegations of academic misconduct will be referred to the Assistant Academic Registrar for consideration as to whether there is sufficient evidence to justify convening an academic misconduct panel (AMP).